 What You Need to Know

-It could be months until vaccines are available for the general public.
-Now is the time to learn about the vaccine, ask questions, and understand whether and when a vaccination might be right for you.
 As we find our way out of the pandemic, keep masking, social distancing, and practicing other prevention behaviors so we can keep ourselves and each other safe and healthy.
-Vaccines could:
+Vaccines will:

 - Prevent you from getting COVID-19 and its risks and complications